RajiDurai/customer-management-frontend/README.md

+## About the project
+I used MERN tech stack creating the front end in react and axios.
+The dependencies and work tasks are tracked in GITHUB issues url - https://github.com/RajiDurai/customer-management-frontend/issues
 ### 1. Setting Up the Project:
  * Make sure you have Node.js and npm installed.
  * Create a new React project using Create React App: